Jürgen Maier: Recognition

 In 2019, Insider Magazine named Maier as the most influential business person in North West England.
-Juergen Maier was ranked number 5 in Glassdoor's Top CEOs for 2019.
+He was ranked number 5 in Glassdoor's Top CEOs for 2019.

+In July 2024 he was appointed as the chairman of Great British Energy, a government-owned body which promotes investment in renewable energy production.

+Personal life

-He was awarded the CBE in the 2019 New Year Honours and was elected a Fellow of the Royal Society in 2022.
+Maier was appointed CBE in the 2019 New Year Honours and was elected a Fellow of the Royal Society in 2022.